Ravens' endgame: Uphold tradition of excellence on defense

 The Ravens' endgame: Maintain their standard of excellence on defense like they've always done.

-When Ray Lewis retired and Ed Reed left in free agency after the 2012 Super Bowl season, Baltimore improved five spots as a defense the following year (from No. 17 to No. 12) and was back in the top 10 the next season.
+When Ray Lewis retired and Ed Reed left in free agency after the 2012 Super Bowl season, Baltimore actually improved five spots as a defense the following year (going from No. 17 to No. 12) and climbed into the top 10 the next season.

 After perennial Pro Bowl defensive tackle Haloti Ngata was traded in 2015, the Ravens remained the No. 8 defense in the NFL.